Zacam/BetterDiscord/PurpleOnyx/README.md

 This completes what I wanted that Discord still doesn't address.</br>
 </br>
 Features reduced padding/margins and more compact menu's; all with a light accent of various shades of Purple.</br>
+Uses a CSS Removal of the Titlebar, which -may- cause conflicts with some Plugins.</br>

 Initial Settings:</br>
 Onyx (Midnight) should be enabled.
 Theme was built based on "UI Density" and "Message Spacing" set to "Compact"</br>